vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Confirm-EsxiCertificateInstalled.md

 ## Description

-The `Confirm-EsxiCertificateInstalled` cmdlet will get the thumbprint from the provided signed certificate and matches it with the certificate thumbprint from ESXi host.
+The `Confirm-EsxiCertificateInstalled` cmdlet will get the thumbprint from the provided signed certificate and matches it with the certificate thumbprint from ESX host.

 You need to pass in the complete path for the certificate file.